ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 ### Build a Project
 A project should be built if it is required to generate the executable JAR files from the modules in the project.
-The executable JAR files will be generated only if there are entry points (main method or a service) in the module.Building a project will build all modules found in the project's root folder.
+The executable JAR files will be generated only if there are entry points (main method or a service) in the module.
+Building a project will build all modules found in the project's root folder.
 Building a project runs through phases including dependency resolution, compilation, artifact generation, and unit test execution.